Floorp-Projects/Floorp/browser/components/urlbar/docs/overview.rst

              // RESULT_SOURCE.*, that can be returned by the model.

     // Properties added by the Model.
-    preselected; // {boolean} whether the first result should be preselected. results; // {array} list of UrlbarResult objects. tokens; // {array} tokens extracted from the searchString, each token is an
+    results; // {array} list of UrlbarResult objects. tokens; // {array} tokens extracted from the searchString, each token is an
             // object in the form {type, value, lowerCaseValue}.